mieubrisse/personal-writing/leveraged-judgement/post.md

 This is why Rick Rubin is such a big deal in the music industry: his judgment seems to consistently produce hits.
 Indeed, Rubin himself considers his taste to be what makes him special.

+### Judgment
 If Naval's assertion is true, then making good decisions is a huge component of being successful.
 Therefore, anyone who wants to be successful should study good decisionmaking.

-Fortunately, we're spoiled for educational resources on decisionmaking.
+Fortunately, we're spoiled for educational resources on this.
 Some of my personal favorites:

-TODO I Will Teach You To Be Rich

 1. Shane Parrish's [Farnam Street newsletter](https://fs.blog/) is dedicated to figuring out how to make better decisions.
 Unsurprisingly, it's been a hit with Wall Street traders.
 My "consistency over intensity" mantra came from here.
 1. Nassim Taleb's books like "Fooled By Randomness", "The Black Swan", and "Antifragile" teach us how to deal with randomness, and the limits of what we can predict.
 Much of my worldview (and financial success) has been formed by Taleb's theory.